sampsyo/wax2016/content/index.md

 <img src="waxlogo500.jpg" style="max-width: 167px;" class="illus">

 Welcome to the 2016 Workshop on Approximate Computing Across the Stack (WAX)!
 WAX is a venue for research focusing on computing with unreliability and inexactness.

-WAX will be co-located with [ASPLOS 2016][] in Atlanta.
+It will be co-located with [ASPLOS 2016][].
-It will be held on Sunday, April 3, 2016.

-Organizers:
+See the [Call for Participation][cfp].
+You can submit peer-reviewed position papers, lightning talks, and discussion topics---or, we hope, all three.

+[cfp]: cfp.html

+We're still finalizing the timeline, but the tentative dates are:

+{{% dates %}}

+The organizers are

 {{% organizers %}}

-Please contact the organizers at [wax2016@cs.washington.edu](mailto:wax2016@cs.washington.edu) with questions.
+Please contact us at [wax2016@cs.washington.edu](mailto:wax2016@cs.washington.edu) with questions.

-Program committee:

-{{% pc %}}

 Previous instances: